gnieboer/tsp-redesign/pages/covid-19/loans.md

 <h1><div class="nav-header">COVID-19</div>Loans</h1>

+The information we’re providing here is current but subject to change as we receive additional guidance and information.

 ## Loan options for participants affected by COVID-19
 Temporary loan options made possible by the CARES Act for TSP participants affected by COVID-19 are now available.
 Read below for more information.